BBC – A New TV Streaming Box?

 Forward Your History

-It is worth considering setting up a forwarding system in your old account while you are in transition so that new email is automatically forwarded to your new email address, which may seem a bit tricky but is usually found in your inbox settings.
+Setting up a forwarding system in your old account while you are in transition is worth considering.
+New emails are automatically forwarded to your new email address, which may seem tricky but is usually found in your inbox settings.
 This means for new mail you only need to manage one mailbox.

 For example, with BT Connect, you would navigate to ‘Manage Services -> Email Summary -> highlight your email address in the box -> click ‘Email Forwarding’.